703deuce/chatterbox-tts-serverless/TTS_API_DOCUMENTATION.md

 ## 4. Voice Listing

-Get all available voices and their metadata.
+Get all available voices and their metadata from the voice library.

 ### Request
 ```json